mhmirza/DescriptiveAnalytics/README.md

 # Final Project

-**Brief Description:** The first part of the project focuses on manipulating data to identify and explore details of outliers in crime data.
+**Brief Description:** The first part of the project focuses on manipulating data to identify and explore details of outliers in a crime related dataset.
 For example, detecting anomalies for block-week i.e. weeks for which crimes in a particular block (Possion Random Variable) were unusually high compared to the weekly average for that block.
 The second part of the project relies upon concepts from variable transformation, splines & cross-validation, and variable interactions.
 The final part draws upon individual creativity to use a movie related dataset for creating an insightful visualization.

 To view the project, please click [here](https://github.com/mhmirza/DescriptiveAnalytics/tree/main/Project).